jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secure-code-review/index.md

 in the assessed systems
 was reported by the manual method).
-This makes it possible for vulnerability remediation, an action that should always be attached to the code review, to follow a prioritization.
+This makes it possible for vulnerability remediation, an action that should always be connected to the code review, to follow a prioritization.
 Ultimately,
 the idea is to reduce the number of flaws